-- Be sure to read all information in the Operator Safety and Operation sections before attempting to operate this unit. - Become familiar with all of the controls and how to stop the unit. - Drive in an open area without mowing to become accustomed to the unit.
+- Be sure to read all information in the OPERATOR SAFETY and OPERATION sections before attempting to operate this unit. - Become familiar with all of the controls and how to stop the unit. - Drive in an open area without mowing to become accustomed to the unit.

-- Never operate on slopes greater than 17°. - Select slow ground speed before driving onto a slope.
-Use extra caution when operating on slopes with any collection accessories attached to the unit. - Mow across the face of slopes, not up and down, use caution when changing direction on slopes and do NOT start or stop on a slope.
+- · Never operate on slopes greater than 17 degrees. - Select slow ground speed before driving onto a slope.
+Use extra caution when operating on slopes with any collection accessories attached to the unit. - Mow across the face of slopes, not up and down.
+Use caution when changing direction on slopes and do NOT start or stop on a slope.

-- Never allow passengers to ride on the unit. - Before leaving the operator's platform for any reason, engage the parking brake, disengage the PTO, stop the engine, and remove the key. - To reduce fire hazard, keep the engine, unit, and mower deck free of grass, leaves, and excess grease.
+- Never allow passengers to ride on the unit. - Before leaving the operator's platform for any reason, engage the parking brake, disengage the PTO, stop the engine, and remove the key. - To reduce fire hazard, keep the engine, and zero-turn riding mower free of grass, leaves, and excess grease.
 Do NOT stop or park unit over dry leaves, grass, or combustible materials. - Fuel is highly flammable and must be handled with care.
-Never fill the tank when the engine is still hot from recent operation.
-Do NOT allow open flame, smoking, or matches in the area.
+Do NOT remove the fuel cap or add fuel with the engine running or while hot.
+Do NOT allow open flame, smoking or matches in the area.
 Avoid over-filling and wipe up any spills.

 Do NOT load this zero-turning mower on a trailer or truck using two separate ramps.
 Only use a single ramp that is at least one foot wider than the width of the rear wheels of this unit.
-This unit has a zero turning radius and the rear wheels could fall off the ramps, or the rider could tip over injuring the operator or bystanders.
+This unit has a zero turning radius and the rear wheels could fall off the ramps or the unit could tip over injuring the operator or bystanders.